wafs/hcard/README.md

 A lot has changed since I last used it, but I attempted to do it via hooks over classes, and using CSS Modules for styling.

 I also attempted to not use additional libraries or frameworks to show you my direct approach to the problems given.

+Form validation was not used as it was not expanded on in the requirements (and addresses get wildly complex).

 ---